josifoski/pygtranslate/README.md

 # pygtranslate
 Python tkinter script using google translate web services and goslate module

-Spelling is included, you'll have to connect dict file in script.
-For example for us+en spelling on ubuntu there is /usr/share/dict/american-english file
+Spelling is included, you'll have to connect dict files in script.

 ## Dependancies
 goslate